anahlik/BankNLP/README.md

 3) Download a selection of data and set up directory structure
 4) Started coding data ingestion starting with different .py files and then unifying some of the files into a helper .py file using variouis functions (putting the original files in an folder labeled old).
 Make sure to do effective commenting of what each function performs and other comments along the way where there could be confusion.
 5) Set up automated bulk ingestion of the pdfs and automated descriptive statistics to take a first look at the data and see any glaring errors.
+6) Used gensim and nltk to create a word2vec model and visualize using an embedding projector through tensorflow

 [1]: I tried PyPDF2 but it was inserting odd newline characters, and I tried tika but it relied too much on outside servers before I decided on pdftotext (which took a little extra work installing but seems much better overall)